Endomorphisms of varieties and Bott vanishing: Bott vanishing for specific classes of varieties

 \begin{proof} If $k$ has characteristic $p>0$, then (as in the proof of Proposition \ref{prop:rank one}) $X$ lifts to characteristic 0, and the lift also satisfies Bott vanishing.
 So it suffices to prove the proposition for $k$ of characteristic zero.
 (That will imply that the lift has Fano index 5, so $X$ in characteristic $p$ has Fano index 5 and satisfies Kodaira vanishing; so it is isomorphic to $\PP^4_k$.)

 So assume that $k$ has characteristic zero.
-Then the smooth Fano fourfolds of Picard number 1 and index greater than 1 were classified by Fujita and Mukai \cite{Kuznetsov-Prokhorov}, \cite{Mukai-Fano}.
-Since we assume that $X$ satisfies Bott vanishing, it is in particular rigid.
-By the classification, $X$ is either $\PP^4$, the quadric 4-fold $Q$, a codimension-2 linear section of the Grassmannian $\Gr(2,5) \subset \PP^9$, or a codimension-2 linear section of the Lagrangian Grassmannian $\LGr(3,6)\subset \PP^{13}$.
+Then the smooth Fano fourfolds of Picard number 1 and index greater than 1 were classified by Fujita, Mukai, and Wilson \cite[Theorem 1.2]{Kuznetsov-Prokhorov}, \cite[Theorem 2]{Mukai-Fano}, \cite{Wilson}.
+The classification is listed in Table \ref{fourfold}, where the calculations of $\chi(X,TX)$ can be made using Lemma \ref{lem:hyperplane}.
+Since we assume that $X$ satisfies Bott vanishing, the tangent bundle $TX=\Omega^3_X(-K_X)$ has zero cohomology in positive degrees, and so $\chi(X,TX)\geq 0$.
+(Here we used that on a smooth $d$-dimensional variety $X$, we have a dual pairing $\Omega^1_X\times \Omega^{d-1}_X\to \Omega^d_X=\sO(K_X)$, and so $TX\cong \Omega^{d-1}(-K_X)$.)
+By Table \ref{fourfold}, $X$ is either $\PP^4$, the quadric 4-fold $Q$, a codimension-2 linear section of the Grassmannian $\Gr(2,5) \subset \PP^9$, or a hyperplane section of the $G_2$-Grassmannian $G_2/P\subset \PP^{13}$.
+In each of these cases other than $\PP^4$, we will disprove Bott vanishing by a Riemann-Roch calculation.

-In each case other than $\PP^4$, a Riemann-Roch calculation suffices to disprove Bott vanishing.
-Let $Y\subset \PP^N$ be a smooth projective variety over an algebraically closed field $k$ of characteristic zero, and let $X$ be a smooth hyperplane section.
-Assume that $Y$ is Fano of index $b\geq 2$, meaning that $-K_Y=\sO_Y(b)$.